YigongQin/TransformerEngine/benchmarks/linear/README_nvfp4_quant_overhead.md

 charges them twice through two single-usage casts instead of one dual-usage cast, and overstates quantization badly (42% vs 38.3% for dense MoE below).

+### Prefer the step rows over the per-GEMM rows

+Every per-GEMM row carries a **fixed ~10–25 µs penalty** that a real training pass pays roughly once rather than three times.
+It shows up as `overhead us` exceeding `quant us` in essentially every per-GEMM row, which is impossible if `total = quant + gemm`.

+The cause is GPU-side, not CPU dispatch (measured: 66 µs CPU vs 113 µs GPU for a full loop, so the loop is GPU-bound).
+About half is **L2 cold-cache**: in the `gemm`-only loop, consecutive identical GEMMs keep their operands resident in B200's ~126 MB L2, but in `quant+gemm` the cast evicts them and the GEMM re-reads from HBM.
+Measured directly on the grouped fc1 at 512 tok/E, the same GEMM takes 61.5 µs back-to-back and 104.2 µs after an explicit L2 flush (flush itself 36.8 µs) — a +5.8 µs cold penalty.
+The remainder is kernel-boundary effects.

+So the `gemm` baseline is measured cache-warm in a way production never is, which understates it and inflates `overhead`.
+The penalty is roughly fixed, so it distorts short GEMMs most — exactly the MoE shapes.

+Concretely, at 512 tok/E the three grouped rows sum to 179.8 µs of overhead against a measured step of 94.6 µs.
+Of that 85 µs gap, 54 µs is the double-cast above and ~33 µs is this fixed penalty counted three times.

+**Read the per-GEMM tables for the relative ordering of fprop/dgrad/wgrad, and the step tables for the actual quantization fraction.**

 ---

 # Part 1 — Dense